-The Finance Authority has previously entered into various obligations with the City of Santa Fe (the "Santa Fe Gross Receipts Tax Obligations").
-The Santa Fe Gross Receipts Tax Obligations have been used to finance or refinance certain infrastructure projects in the City of Santa Fe.
-As of the date of initial delivery of the Series 2019B Bonds, the Santa Fe Gross Receipts Tax Obligations are projected to be outstanding in the principal amount of \$55,198,805 and are payable from and secured by certain gross receipts taxes.
-The last of the Santa Fe Gross Receipts Tax Obligations is scheduled to mature on June 1, 2036.
+The Finance Authority has previously entered into various obligations with the City of Santa Fe (the "City of Santa Fe Bonds and Loans") secured by a senior lien on the pledged revenues of the City.
+As of the date of initial delivery of the Series 2020B Bonds, the City of Santa Fe Bonds and Loans are projected to be outstanding in the aggregate principal amount of \$48,356,112 and are scheduled to mature as of June 1, 2039.
+The City of Santa Fe Bonds and Loans are secured by revenue pledges of Gross Receipts Tax, Local Special Tax (Lodgers Tax), State Fire Protection Funds and Enterprise System Revenues.